Victoria & Albert’s Review

 Sarah had the Duck Breast, Duck Sausage and Confit, which I almost ordered as well.
-The sausage, especially, was delicious, and although I don’t know what confit is, it sure made the plate delicious!
+The sausage, especially, was delicious, and although I’m not sure what confit preparation entails, it sure made the plate delicious.

 If you’ve been to Victoria & Albert’s, did you like it?
 Do you think it’s the best Walt Disney World restaurant, or did it not live up to the hype for you?
 Planning on going?
 Share your thoughts in the comments!

 I just noticed a job opening for a Guest Experience Manager at Victoria and Albert’s.
 Perhaps they are opening soon?

 Any thoughts on when Victoria and Albert might re-open?
 We didn’t go back in 2019 when the price and gone up quite a bit from when we had 1st gone however we are hoping to make a trip just the 2 of us in early December and this was going to be our special treat.